-- A cohesive joint national senior leadership team has made considered effective changes.
+- A cohesive joint national senior leadership team has been re-established to plan and lead considered and effective changes.
 Leaders' planning has been based on the consultative, inclusive and evaluative review of the school's local curriculum design.
 A purposeful process is in place to build middle leadership capability to improve teaching and learning. - A collaborative approach to enhance teaching and learning is growing a culture of collective responsibility for curriculum development.
 Professional learning groups and team-based inquiries are promoting a greater shared understanding of effective teaching practices.
 A wellplanned professional development programme, linked to key initiatives, is now being implemented. - To affirm and promote Māori language, culture and identity, staff are trialling and developing more responsive initiatives.
-Professional learning is building staff bicultural awareness, promote Māori achievement and build partnerships with whānau. - Innovations using digital technology have further developed to enhance students' communication, understanding and engagement in learning.
+Professional learning is building staff bicultural awareness, promote Māori achievement and build partnerships with whānau. - Innovations using digital technology have been introduced to enhance students' communication, understanding and engagement in learning.
 In particular, students' access to the curriculum is increasing through a deaf bilingual NZSL and English programme.